What to buy in Uzbekistan

 Uzbek Knife

 A traditional Uzbek knife from Chust is one of the best souvenirs one can buy from Uzbekistan.
 Chust knives have unique features with their straight and wide blade with excellent blade quality and a handle made by hand and they are made with special inspiration.
-The knives bought for tourism purposes have a golden marking on them, that will guarantee there are no any issues with the customs when exiting the country.
+The knives bought for tourism/gift purposes have a golden marking on them, that will guarantee there are no any issues with the customs when exiting the country.
 A proper knife merchant should always also provide you with documentation telling about the producer of the knife.

 Uzbek souvenir knife